munkireport/munkireport-php/app/modules/fan_temps/README.md

 Remarks
 ---

-* Uses smckit to get data from SMC - [https://github.com/beltex/SMCKit/](https://github.com/beltex/SMCKit/)
+* Uses smc binary from smcFanControl to get data from SMC
-* Because smckit is written in Swift, this modules required 10.9 or higher